 Metal Matrix Composites

-Metal matrix composites (MMC) contain fiber reinforcements spread into a base metal.
+Metal matrix composites (MMC) contain fibre reinforcements spread into a base metal.
 Metal matrix composites have a higher toughness and damage tolerance than constituent materials.
 Common metals used in MMC are aluminum, magnesium, and titanium.
 MMC materials find use in making cutting tools, defense parts, aerospace components, consumer electronics, and marine parts.

 Pros and Cons of Using Waterjet Cutting For Composites